telerik/blazor-docs/introduction.md

 ## Trial Version and Commercial License

 UI for Blazor is a commercial UI library.
 You are welcome to explore its full functionality and get technical support from the team when you register for a free 30-day trial.
-After the trial period expires, components will be functional but a trial watermark and banner will appear.
+After the trial period expires, a trial watermark and banner will appear over the rendered components.

 To use UI for Blazor commercially, you need to <a href="https://www.telerik.com/purchase/blazor-ui" target="_blank">purchase a license</a>.
 Feel free to review the Telerik UI for Blazor <a href="https://www.telerik.com/purchase/license-agreement/blazor-ui" target="_blank">License Agreement</a> to get acquainted with the full terms of use.